lread/test-doc-blocks/doc/example.md

 ```
 ~~~

-No special checking is done, but `:reader-cond` only makes sense for `:cljc` platform code blocks and when your code block contains no reader conditionals.
+Test-doc-blocks does no special checking, but `:reader-cond` only makes sense for `:cljc` platform code blocks and when your code block contains no reader conditionals.

 ### Specifying Test Namespace - :test-ns

-If you don't tell test-doc-blocks what namespace you want tests in, it will come up with one based on the document or source code filename.
+By default, test-doc-blocks will generate tests to namespaces based on document filenames.
 This file is named `example.md`.
 Test-doc-blocks, up to this point has been generating tests to the `example-md-test` namespace.

 If this does not work for you, you can override this default via a CommonMark comment: